What is caregiving?

-- Practical needs: transportation to appointments, food shopping, bill paying and accompanying the patient to medical appointments.
+- Practical needs: transportation to appointments, food shopping, bill paying, and accompanying the patient to medical appointments.

 Do I have to do this?

 Caregiving isn't for everyone, and it is OK to say "no." Perhaps the demands of your own family and career make it impossible to add another responsibility.
 This is okay.
-It is often better to say "I can't do this" then to try to do it and potentially put yourself or your loved one at risk.
+It is often better to say "I can't do this" than to try to do it and potentially put yourself or your loved one at risk.
 It is important to remember that you may want to be your loved one's daughter more than you want to be his/her nurse.

-This is where the "village" concept of caregiving applies: it takes a village to provide adequate physical, emotional and practical care for another individual.
+This is where the "village" concept of caregiving applies: it takes a village to provide adequate physical, emotional, and practical care for another individual.
 It may be necessary to delegate caregiving tasks and dates to multiple family members.
 It is important that this happens BEFORE the caregiving actually needs to be provided.
 Sit down as a group WITH the patient and discuss their needs.
 The patient may not think they need help because they have family involved, but the family has to be realistic with what they can handle.
 Discuss the plan with the following considerations: